OktaEdu/es-delivery-ci4d-exploring-authentication-protocol-flows/README.md

 This repo contains everything you need to complete the labs in this module:

-- Lab 3.1: Project Set Up
+- Lab 3.1: Project Setup
 - Lab 3.2: Deploy Authentication with the Embedded Sign In Widget
 - Lab 3.3: Test Web SSO